 Charles Sturt University is committed to excellence in research and teaching.
 In pursuit of this excellence the University maintains the highest standards in adhering to the requirements of the legislation governing and concerning the use of animals.
 We ensure that the welfare of animals is a priority at all times.

 Researchers who use animals for research or teaching purposes, have a personal responsibility for all matters relating to the welfare of the animals they use.
 This responsibility embraces a duty of care which demands a genuine commitment to the welfare of the animals, a respect for the contribution the animals make to research and teaching and a desire to promote the animal’s well-being.

-It is important to note that CSU as a licensed Research Establishment and Animal Supplier and you as Researcher is obligated to comply with National and State Legislation for the appropriate care and use of animals.
+It is important to note that Charles Sturt University as a licensed Research Establishment and Animal Supplier and you as Researcher are obligated to comply with National and State Legislation for the appropriate care and use of animals.
 Significant penalties apply to both the institution and individuals that fail to comply with these requirements.
 Teaching and Research involving animals must not commence without the appropriate ethics approval.